TriTue2011/tutorials/README.en.md

 ## Automatic Traffic Fine Notifications

-Get an alert as soon as a new traffic violation is recorded for your vehicle in the national police system.
+Never miss an important alert.
+Receive instant notifications the moment a new traffic violation is recorded for your vehicle in the national police system.

 **Note:** This feature is only applicable to the traffic fine system in Vietnam.

 **Key Features:**

-- **Automatic Checks:** Periodically scans the system for new violations.
+- **Continuous Monitoring:** Periodically scans the system to detect new violations automatically.
-- **Instant Notifications:** Sends a notification to Home Assistant as soon as a fine is detected.
+- **Instant Alerts:** Get a notification directly to Home Assistant as soon as a fine is detected.
-- **Multi-Vehicle Support:** Easily configure to monitor multiple license plates.
+- **Multi-Vehicle Support:** Easily configure to monitor multiple license plates for your entire family.

 **Use Cases:**

-- Stay informed about violations early to handle them in time and avoid late fees.
+- Act quickly on violations to handle them in time and avoid escalating penalties.
-- Automatically manage the fine status for all family vehicles.
+- Automate the management of traffic fine status for all your household vehicles.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Ftraffic_fine_notification.yaml)